Rational components of Hilbert schemes: Introduction

-In \S\ \ref{sec:hom_variety} we discuss the main properties of Gr\"{o}bner strata as homogeneous varieties with respect to a non-standard graduation and we obtain some useful criterion in order to know when Borel-fixed monomial ideals with the same saturation define the same Gr\"{o}bner stratum (Proposition \ref{th:grador+1} and Corollary \ref{th:saturato}).
+In \S\ \ref{sec:hom_variety} we discuss the main properties of Gr\"obner strata as homogeneous varieties with respect to a non-standard grading and we obtain some useful criterion in order to know when Borel-fixed monomial ideals with the same saturation define the same Gr\"obner stratum (Theorem \ref{th:saturato}).

-In \S\ \ref{sec:regularity}, we focus our attention on ideals generated in degree $r$, where $r$ is the Gotzmann number of their Hilbert polynomials, and prove that their Gr\"{o}bner strata can be defined by minors of suitable matrices (Theorem \ref{th:matriceA}).
+In \S\ \ref{sec:regularity}, we focus our attention on ideals generated in degree $r$, where $r$ is the Gotzmann number of their Hilbert polynomials, and prove that their Gr\"obner strata can be defined by minors of suitable matrices (Proposition \ref{th:matriceA}).

 \S\ \ref{sec:opensubset} represents the heart of the work.
-We show that there is a close connection between the above quoted matrices defining Gr\"{o}bner strata and those appearing in the classical construction of Hilbert schemes and obtain as a consequence the main results of the paper about rational components (Theorem \ref{th:smoothcomponentrational}).
+We show that there is a close connection between the above quoted matrices defining Gr\"obner strata and those appearing in the classical construction of Hilbert schemes and obtain as a consequence the main results of the paper about rational components (Theorem \ref{th:aperto} \emph{\ref{it:aperto_iii})}).

-Finally, in \S\ \ref{sec:lexsegment}, we prove the rationality of the Reeves-Stillman component $H_{RS}$ of $\hilbp$ using our method based on the minimal embedding and in \S\ \ref{sec:example} we apply this same method in order to perform some explicit computations about $\hilb_{4z}^3$.
+Finally, in \S\ \ref{sec:lexsegment}, we prove the rationality of the Reeves-Stillman component $H_{RS}$ of $\hilbp$ using our method, based on the minimal embedding and in \S\ \ref{sec:example} we apply this same method in order to perform some explicit computations about $\hilb_{4z}^3$.